pratikrj1601/Amazon-EC2-tutorialGuide/EC2 Windows instance .md

 This is your EC2 dashboard. as you can see curently we are in Mumbai region and we have no instances. we will create here windos instance.<hr>
 ![image](https://user-images.githubusercontent.com/83777309/130415165-3fe9e3f6-8b3c-48f1-bc55-a7e1a9f42b9b.png)

-<br>Stage 1: Click on launch instances from the dashboard and select AMI (Note: select free tier eligible) as we are planning to create windows instance we will select below mentioned instance </br>
+- Stage 1: Click on launch instances from the dashboard and select AMI (Note: select free tier eligible) as we are planning to create windows instance we will select below mentioned instance </br>

 ![image](https://user-images.githubusercontent.com/83777309/130414809-5ea0d9e8-795c-46b1-b606-9604e4ce5c78.png)<hr>

-<br>Stage 2: select instance type (t2.micro). it will come with 1 CPU and 1GB RAM
+- Stage 2: select instance type (t2.micro). it will come with 1 CPU and 1GB RAM

 ![image](https://user-images.githubusercontent.com/83777309/130415688-562bc2f4-8c88-4824-b1a9-eb71b4b5a8c8.png)<br>

-<br>Stage 3: select number of instances
+- Stage 3: select number of instances

 ![image](https://user-images.githubusercontent.com/83777309/130415908-bebd01fb-3c96-44ec-9d44-0179ecbeb266.png)<br>

-<br>Stage 4: add storage
+- Stage 4: add storage

 ![image](https://user-images.githubusercontent.com/83777309/130415999-ed670532-5c3d-4a03-a524-bd592d4211b2.png)<br>

-<br>Stage 5: tags (leave it as default)
+- Stage 5: tags (leave it as default)

 ![image](https://user-images.githubusercontent.com/83777309/130416076-d647c8e5-1c7c-459b-a218-ce79c4b59928.png)<br>

-<br>Stage 6: Security groups
+- Stage 6: Security groups

 ![image](https://user-images.githubusercontent.com/83777309/130416162-1639cfca-8880-43e0-b0a2-7d3657d95c5a.png)<br>

-<br>Stage 7: Review details and launch and download the key pair.
+- Stage 7: Review details and launch and download the key pair.

 ![image](https://user-images.githubusercontent.com/83777309/130416263-ffa60197-09f1-4aca-886c-689366d87571.png)<br>

-<br>Stage 8: Select Create a new keypair and give suitable name to it and download it. you can also use existing keypair option but it is good practice to create separate keypair for different instances. if you have only one keypair for all instances and if it gets deleted then you won't be able to connect any of the existing instances.
+- Stage 8: Select Create a new keypair and give suitable name to it and download it. you can also use existing keypair option but it is good practice to create separate keypair for different instances. if you have only one keypair for all instances and if it gets deleted then you won't be able to connect any of the existing instances.

 ![image](https://user-images.githubusercontent.com/83777309/130416360-08a40c4f-c2df-4c19-9dcf-6be4914a206c.png)<br>

+- Now click on view instances and you wil be redirected to EC2 dashboard

 ![image](https://user-images.githubusercontent.com/83777309/130416560-702bef81-58a5-4453-9216-7afe500c6bc4.png)<br>

+- This is E2 dashboard where you can see list of all instances. click on edit name and give suitable anme to your instance.

 ![image](https://user-images.githubusercontent.com/83777309/130416623-fc1750bd-f01b-40a6-a053-139180e82630.png)<br>

+- you can select the instance and you will find all details like Public IP, Private IP, what ports are opened, instance DNS name, instance state, instance type etc.

 ![image](https://user-images.githubusercontent.com/83777309/130416723-40878f66-f7b0-4f3f-b533-c0fb8aa1391f.png)<br>

+-

 ![image](https://user-images.githubusercontent.com/83777309/130416806-3e407dad-e64c-4019-982a-7d14fa309424.png)<br>